-- (ii) we manage the assets of ACAC and its subsidiaries for an annual fee equal to 0.20% of the average aggregate value of the assets under management for the preceding quarter if the average aggregate value for the preceding quarter is \$1.0 billion or less, and 0.15% of the average aggregate value of the assets under management for the preceding quarter if the average aggregate value for that quarter is more than \$1.0 billion.
-As a result of this agreement, we earned approximately \$1.5 million of investment management fees for the year ended December 31, 2010. - (iii) ACAC is providing us with access to its agency sales force to distribute our products, and ACAC will use its best efforts to have said agency sales team appointed as our agents. - (iv) ACAC will grant us a right of first refusal to purchase or to reinsure commercial auto insurance business acquired from GMAC in connection with the acquisition. - (v) effective March 1, 2010, we reinsure 10% of the net premiums of the acquired GMAC consumer property and casualty insurance business (the "GMAC Business"), pursuant to a 50% quota share reinsurance agreement ("Personal Lines Quota Share") with the ten acquired statutory insurance companies (the "GMAC Insurers"), as cedents, and the Company, American Capital Partners Re, Ltd., a Bermuda reinsurer that is a wholly-owned indirect subsidiary of the Trust, and Maiden Insurance Company, Ltd., as reinsurers.
-We have a 20% participation in the Personal Lines Quota Share, by which we receive 10% of net premiums of the personal lines business.
-The Personal Lines Quota Share provides that the reinsurers, severally, in accordance with their participation percentages, shall receive 50% of the net premium of the GMAC Insurers and assume 50% of the related net losses.
-The Personal Lines Quota Share has an initial term of three years and shall renew automatically for successive three year terms unless terminated by written notice not less than nine months prior to the expiration of the current term.
-Notwithstanding the foregoing, our participation in the Personal Lines Quota Share may be terminated by the GMAC Insurers on 60 days written notice in the event we become insolvent, are placed into receivership, our financial condition is impaired by 50% of the amount of our surplus at the inception of the Personal Lines Quota Share or latest anniversary, whichever is greater, is subject to a change of control, or ceases writing new and renewal business.
-The GMAC Insurers also may terminate the agreement on nine months written notice following the effective date of an initial public offering or private placement of stock by ACAC or a subsidiary.
-We may terminate our participation in the Personal Lines Quota Share on 60 days written notice in the event the GMAC Insurers are subject to a change of control, cease writing new and renewal business, effect a reduction in their net retention without our consent or fail to remit premium as required by the terms of the Personal Lines Quota Share.
-The Personal Lines Quota Share provides that the reinsurers pay a provisional ceding commission equal to 32.5% of ceded earned premium, net of premiums ceded by the personal lines companies for inuring reinsurance, subject to adjustment.
-The ceding commission is subject to adjustment to a maximum of 34.5% if the loss ratio for the reinsured business is 60.5% or less and a minimum of 30.5% if the loss ratio is 64.5% or higher.
-The Personal Lines Quota Share was subject to a premium cap that limited the premium that could be ceded by the GMAC Insurers to TIC to \$110 million during calendar year 2010 to the extent TIC were to determine, in good faith, that it could not assume additional premium.
+Effective March 1, 2010, we reinsure 10% of the net premiums of the GMACI Business, pursuant to a 50% quota share reinsurance agreement ("Personal Lines Quota Share") among Integon National Insurance Company, lead insurance company on behalf of the GMACI Insurers, as cedent, and the Company, ACP Re, Ltd., a Bermuda reinsurer that is a wholly-owned indirect subsidiary of the Trust, and Maiden Insurance Company, Ltd., as reinsurers.
+The Personal Lines Quota Share provides that the reinsurers, severally, in accordance with their participation percentages, receive 50% of the net premium of the GMACI Insurers and assume 50% of the related net losses.
+We have a 20% participation in the Personal Lines Quota Share, by which we receive 10% of the net premiums of the personal lines business and assume 10% of the related net losses.
+The Personal Lines Quota Share had an initial term of three years, was renewed through March 1, 2016 and will renew automatically for successive three-year terms unless terminated by written notice not less than nine months prior to the expiration of the current term.
+In addition, either party is entitled to terminate on 60 days' written notice or less upon the occurrence of certain early termination events, which include a default in payment, insolvency, change in control of the Company or the GMACI Insurers, run-off, or a reduction of 50% or more of the shareholders' equity.
+The GMACI Insurers also may terminate on nine months' written notice following the effective date of an initial public offering or private placement of stock by ACAC or a subsidiary.
+The Personal Lines Quota Share, as amended on October 1, 2012, provides that the reinsurers pay a provisional ceding commission equal to 32.0% of ceded earned premium, net of premiums ceded by the personal lines companies for inuring reinsurance, subject to adjustment to a maximum of 34.5% if the loss ratio for the reinsured business is 60.0% or less and a minimum of 30.0% if the loss ratio is 64.5% or higher.
+The Personal Lines Quota Share is subject to a premium cap that limits the premium that could be ceded by the GMACI Insurers to TIC to \$133.1 million during calendar year 2012 to the extent TIC determined, in good faith, that it could not assume additional premium.
 The premium cap increases by 10% per annum thereafter.
-As a result of this agreement, we assumed \$82.3 million of business from the GMAC Insurers during the year ended December 31, 2010.
+As a result of this agreement, we assumed \$118.1 million of business from the GMACI Insurers during the year ended December 31, 2012.